The-Darkezt-Knight/EDP_BASIC_SYSTEM/README.md

-[1] Download the folder and sql file.
+[1] Download the folder and sql file,
-[2] Extract the PHP file and place it in xampp > htdocs [3] Run your XAMPP control panel and make sure MySql and Apache are both running.
-[4] In your localhost, import Auth.sql
+[2] Extract the PHP file and place it in xampp > htdocs, [3] Run your XAMPP control panel and make sure MySql and Apache are both running, [4] In your localhost, import Auth.sql,
-[5] run the index.php by simply typing the localhost/ [6] Perhaps, it's xampp > htdocs > EDP_basic_system> php > index.php
+[5] run the index.php by simply typing the localhost/, [6] Perhaps, it's xampp > htdocs > EDP_basic_system> php > index.php,

 http://localhost/Projects/EDP_basic_system/php/